Episerver's deployment automation engine performs the following steps when deploying.

 Any configuration transforms included in the code package matching the target environment is applied on the target.
 See Environment configurations.

-6. Warmup is configured for the target slot
+6. Configure warmup for the target slot

 The deployment engine checks for an applicationInitialization section in web.config; if none exists, it is created.
 See Warming up sites.